davidsudduth/CommonLit/README.md

   * Aligned to the Common Core State Standards;
   * Created by teachers, for teachers.

-*We believe in the transformative power of a great text, and a great question.
-That’s why we are committed to keeping CommonLit completely free, forever.*
+*"We believe in the transformative power of a great text, and a great question.
+That’s why we are committed to keeping CommonLit completely free, forever."*

 ## Predicting Student Success Through Advanced Machine Learning